Ijwu/Archipelago.MultiClient.Net.Analyzers/README.md

 return item.Flags.HasFlag(ItemFlags.Advancement);
 ```

-### MULTICLIENT003 - Avoid using switch statements with ItemFlags
+### MULTICLIENT003 - Avoid value comparisons for ItemFlags objects in switch cases

 This warning is intended to prevent bugs when comparing `ItemFlags`.
 Because item classification is a flag,
 an item might have multiple flag values set, such as `ItemFlags.Advancement | ItemFlags.Trap`.
 In such scenarios,
 a switch statement does not capture the programmer's intent ("is this item a progression item") due to its use of
 direct comparisons.
-Instead, if-else statements with `HasFlag` should be used to perform the comparison.
+Instead, pattern matching case statements with `HasFlag` should be used to perform the comparison.

-This analyzer also offers a corresponding fix action "Convert ItemFlags switch to if/else" on offending switch
+This analyzer also offers a corresponding fix action "Convert case to use HasFlag" on offending switch
 statements.
-These statements will be replaced with an if-else tree containing the matching `HasFlag` checks.
+These statements will be replaced with pattern matching case statements containing the matching `HasFlag` checks.

 **Incorrect Code:**